Austin Riley Player Props: Braves vs. Brewers

-On Sunday, Austin Riley (hitting .341 in his past 10 games) and the Atlanta Braves face the Milwaukee Brewers, whose starting pitcher will be Julio Teheran.
-First pitch is at 2:10 PM ET.
+On Friday, Austin Riley (.829 slugging percentage in past 10 games, including six home runs) and the Atlanta Braves face the Milwaukee Brewers, whose starting pitcher will be Adrian Houser.
+First pitch is at 7:20 PM ET.

-He collected three RBI (going 2-for-4 with a home run) in his previous game against the Brewers.
+In his most recent game he had a one-hit showing (1-for-4) against the Red Sox.

 Austin Riley Game Info & Props vs. the Brewers